 Prior to joining Sloane in 2018, Roger was the Engineering Manager for Dubai Airwing/Helidubai.
 After working in the warmer climates of Trinidad, Nigeria and Dubai, Roger returned to England to embark on his journey with Sloane Helicopters.

-Andy joined Sloane in 2007.
-He was previously Chief Engineer at CHC’s North Denes facility operating S76 and AW139 aircraft.
+Before joining Sloane in 2007, Andy was previously Chief Engineer at CHC’s North Denes facility operating S76 and AW139 aircraft.
 In 2000, Andy joined Aeromaritime as Hangar Manager and prior to this was employed by Rotortech as Maintenance Manager.
 Andy’s aviation career began when he joined the RAF in 1976 as an Aircraft Technician.

 Andy has 41 years' of aviation experience, holds B and C licenses and has type ratings on various aircraft including the AW109 and AB/AW139 series.